OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 - `server.py` retrieves weather, renders outputs, publishes MQTT data, and atomically updates the shared artifact directory.
-- `web_server.py` launches Gunicorn, which serves only persisted artifacts and does not load weather providers or Selenium.
+- `web_server.py` launches Gunicorn, which serves only persisted artifacts and does not load weather providers or the rendering stack.
 - `mqtt_diagnostics_server.py` independently subscribes to Inkplate diagnostic messages when that feature is enabled.